TOD-theses/paper-T-RACE/main.typ

     [No], [14,385], [2,864], [195]
   ),
   caption: flex-caption(
-    [Comparison of results with the baseline.
-The baseline consists of 5,601#todo[Note that this is lower because we do not consider profit transactions] attacks.
-The first row shows, how many of the 5,601 attacks in the baseline were also found by our analysis at the individual stages.
-The second row shows the results that were found by only analysis, but are not contained in the baseline attacks.], [Comparison of results with the baseline.],
+    [Comparison of results with the 5,601 attacks from the ground truth.
+The first row shows, how many of the 5,601 attacks in the ground truth are also found by our analysis at the individual stages.
+The second row shows the results our method found, which are not in the ground truth.], [Comparison of results with the baseline.],
   ),
   kind: table,
 )<tab:eval-overall>

+=== Block window filter

+#cite(<zhang_combatting_2023>, form: "prose") only consider transactions within block windows of size three.
+If transactions are three more blocks apart from each other they are not part of their analysis.
+We use a block window of size 25, therefore finding more attacks.

+From the 195 attacks that are not in the ground truth only 19 are within a block window of size 3.

 === Manual analysis of attacks

-#todo[First check how many of them are related to WETH deposits (compare witnesses of false positives with true positives)]

-To evaluate, if an attack found by our method is indeed conforming to the properties defined earlier, we conduct following steps:

-- We manually parse logs from traces that contain relevant addresses
+We manually evaluate the 19 attacks to check if the attacker gain and victim loss property holds.
+We perform following steps for each attack:

++ We manually parse the execution traces of the normal and reverse scenario for calls and events related to the attacker and victim accounts.
-- We compute attacker gain and victim loss properties
++ We compute the attacker gain and victim loss property based on these calls and events.
-- We verify the accuracy in the normal scenario by comparing Logs with Etherscan in normal scenario
++ For the normal scenario, we verify that the calls and logs for the attacker and victim accounts are equal to the ones that happened on the blockchain.

+In all 19 cases, the manual evaluation shows that the attacker gain and victim loss property holds and that the relevant calls and logs in the normal scenario match those on the blockchain.
+However, we notice two shortcomings in our definition of the attacker gain and victim loss property.

+==== Definition shortcomings

+Firstly, we assumed that the transaction value is independent of the transaction order, because it is part of the transaction itself.
+However, when a transaction is reverted, the value is not sent to the receiver.
+Therefore, the #emph[transfer] of the transaction value may depend on the transaction order.
+If we considered the transaction value in the calculation, six of the 19 attacks would be a false positive.

+Secondly, in five cases we have a loss for the sender of $T_A$ (the attackers EOA), while we have only gains for the recipient of $T_A$ (considered the attackers bot in this case).
+Our definition considers the attacker gain fulfilled for the attackers bot and ignores the loss of the attackers EOA.
+If we considered them together, we may have different results in such cases.

 == Evaluation of TOD candidate mining

-In this section, we analyze why 98% of the attacks in the ground truth are not reported as TOD candidates.
-We count the number of attacks from the ground truth that are in the TOD candidates before and after each filter.
+In this section, we analyze why 98% of the attacks in the ground truth are not reported as TOD candidates and if the TOD candidate filters work as intended.

+We rerun the TOD candidate mining and count the number of attacks from the ground truth that are in the TOD candidates before and after each filter is applied.
 Therefore, we know how many of them were removed by which filter.
-In @tab:eval_mining, we see how many TOD candidates were left after applying each filter, and how many of those TOD candidates are attacks according to the ground truth.

-Most filters do not filter out any attack from the ground truth.
-While these filters did not remove any relevant TOD candidate w.r.t. the ground truth, they removed 500,141 other TOD candidates, thus significantly reducing the search space for further analysis.
+In @tab:eval-mining, we see that most filters do not filter out any attack from the ground truth.
+However, they still filter out 500,141 other TOD candidates, thus significantly reducing the search space for further analysis without affecting the attacks we can find.

-One attack was filtered because there is no collision between the accessed and modified states of $T_A$ and $T_B$.
-This is the case, because $T_B$ is part of block 11,300,000, but we only included state accesses and modifications for the 1,000 blocks prior to it and excluded the 1,001th block.
-For all other attacks, we found at least one collision.
+Furthermore, @tab:eval-mining shows that only one attack is filtered because there is no collision between the accessed and modified states of $T_A$ and $T_B$.
+This TOD candidate is filtered, because the second transaction of the filtered TOD candidate is part of block 11,300,000, which is not part of the blocks we analyze#footnote[In @zhang_combatting_2023, it says that this dataset contains 1,000 blocks.
+Block 11,300,000 would be the $1,001$-th block.].

-We filtered 2,063 attacks, where there are collisions between $T_A$ and $T_B$, however no same-value collision.
-Therefore, tx between them that modifies the same state.

-Further 2,212 indirect dependency.

-Further 1,210 limited collisions.

-For all these filters, ground truth attacks were (proportionally) more often removed than the average TOD candidate.
+The filters "Same-value collision" and "Indirect dependency" filter 4,275 TOD candidates with potential indirect dependencies.
+Finally, our deduplication filters remove another 1,210 TOD candidates.
+We evaluate if these three filters fulfill their intention in the following subsections.

 #figure(
   table(